Manu Mathuru

 Manu: It’s this story I’m following from back home.
 The Kausalya-Shankar murder case?
 Don’t know if you guys are clued into it ...

-Manu: It's the caste system in India, you know.
-Recently an oppressed-caste boy was killed because he married a dominant-caste girl ... the girl, Kausalya, is from the powerful Thevar community.
-The boy, Shankar, was a Dalit ...
+Manu: It's yet another case of caste-based violence!
+A young Dalit man was killed in broad daylight just because he happened to marry a Thevar girl ...
+I mean young woman.
+Thevars are a very powerful community in Tamil Nadu even though not much high up the caste system. ...
 A few months after their marriage, they were attacked in the market in the middle of the day, and Shankar was murdered.

 Manu: Both of them were brutally hacked with knives.
 And guess what was the twist in the tale?
 Kausalya’s parents confessed that they had killed Shankar, in order to reclaim their “honour” in the community.
 Can you believe that?

 Manu: This phone [shaking his phone] tells me that even though Kausalya’s parents had confessed, the local High Court has just acquitted them for lack of evidence.
-Blows my mind how that can happen!
+And we all know how that can happen when the issue is about inter-caste marriage.
+Even though there’s no law against such marriages, dominant caste folks often vehemently oppose them.
+Why?
+Because the idea of ‘caste purity’ runs deep, it’s so normalised amongst them, and what mixing of blood could do to sully that purity.

 Lisa: